Rose Quarter Transit Center

+Transit center in Portland, Oregon, U.S.
-Rose Quarter Transit Center is a light rail station in the MAX system and a TriMet bus transit center, and is located in the Rose Quarter area of Portland, Oregon, a part of the Lloyd District.
-It is served by the Blue, Green and Red lines, as well as the Yellow Line at the adjacent Interstate/Rose Quarter station, located about 200 yards to the west.
-It is currently the 7th stop eastbound on the Eastside MAX as well as the first stop after crossing the Willamette River on the Steel Bridge.

-Originally called the Coliseum Transit Center, it was renamed Rose Quarter Transit Center in 1994.
-As of September 2012, the transit center is served by six TriMet bus routes.
+Rose Quarter Transit Center (Note: "Rose Quarter TC" for short) is a transit complex located in the Rose Quarter area in Portland, Oregon; it is served by both the TriMet and C-Tran transit agencies.
+It contains a bus station served by 12 bus lines and two MAX light rail stops served by four lines.
+It is served by the Blue and Red MAX lines at the Rose Quarter Transit Center stop, as well as the Yellow Line at the Interstate/Rose Quarter stop located along North Interstate Avenue.
+Originally called Coliseum Transit Center, it was renamed Rose Quarter Transit Center in 1994.
+It is TriMet's busiest transit center, with 9,454 average weekday boardings and alightings for all modes in fall 2025.

-Rose Quarter Transit Center is located at 47 NE Holladay Street where it intersects NE Wheeler Avenue; the MAX station platforms are under an Interstate 5 overpass.
-Interstate/Rose Quarter station is located in the median of Interstate Avenue at its intersection with NE Multnomah Street.
-The stations serve the Rose Quarter area, as well as the Moda Center and the Veterans Memorial Coliseum located just to the northwest.
-Rose Quarter Transit Center has three platforms—two side platforms plus an additional island platform and track used as train storage and during special events.
-Interstate/Rose Quarter station has two side platforms, decorated with the station's signature artwork: Three glass and steel stylized trees on each platform that are illuminated at night.
+Rose Quarter Transit Center is located at 1091 North Williams Avenue; the complex serves the Rose Quarter area, as well as the Moda Center and the Veterans Memorial Coliseum located to the northwest.
+Rose Quarter Transit Center has three platforms: two side platforms plus an additional island platform and track used as train storage and during special events.
 The former Portland Vintage Trolley car barn is located on the north side of the platforms at Rose Quarter Transit Center and connects to the tracks just to the east of the station.
 It has since been converted into a maintenance facility for TriMet workers.
-Bus service from the surrounding stops serves much of North and Northeast Portland.
-Because most of the platform length is under the freeway overpass and the Rose Quarter is a major transit hub, this station can be very loud after events in the Rose Quarter neighborhood.

 From 2001 to 2012, the transit center was located within Fareless Square (renamed the Free Rail Zone in 2010), but the free-ride zone was discontinued in September 2012.

-There is also a concessionaire building located at this station offering refreshments.
+While riding the train, the station is announced as "Rose Quarter Transit Center, Moda Center and Veterans Memorial Coliseum."

-Bus lines
+Bus line connections

-Along with MAX, the transit center is served by the following bus lines as of August 2024:
+This station is served by the following bus lines: